★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 The people that work hardest and work smartest will win.
 The people who want it most will keep striving to work harder and smarter.
 You can’t crush the human spirit.

-And it follows that one of the most effective tactics you’ll find used against you is to distract you from your goals.
+It follows that one of the most effective tactics you’ll find used against you is to distract you from your goals.
 Or to convince you that you want something else.
 This is one reason you have to decide what you want.
 What’s your passion?
 What matters to you?
 When you know this, you can fight for it and you can do so without distraction or demoralization.

 The importance of understanding our own mind’s inner workings cannot be understated.
 For example, the analytical mind and the emotional mind tend to inhibit each other, at a neurological level.
 This means that activating the analytical circuits – for periods of time exceeding, say, thirty minutes – will cause your brain to shift the allocation of energy and resources towards those analytical circuits.
 It has been shown that this will cause the emotional functions of your mind to be diminished to some degree.
 If you want to understand this more, I would suggest taking a detailed look at neurological research yourself.